Magento officially ended the Magento 1 support in 2020, which left many Magento store owners at crossroads.

 You won’t regret the migration, we promise.

 So, we won’t take much of your time.
-Here we present a most comprehensive guide (literally) to help you migrate to Magento 2 smoothly.
+Here we present a most comprehensive guide (literally) to help you understand Magento data Migration tool and enable migration to Magento 2 smoothly to build a successive E-commerce platform.

 So, let’s begin.